Tipton

-Tipton was once one of the most heavily industrialised towns in the Black Country, with thousands of people employed in the town's industries.
-Its factories began closing in the 1970s and it has gradually become a commuter town, home largely to people working in other parts of the region.

-Historically within Staffordshire, the town is now in the borough of Sandwell, It is located adjacent to the towns of Dudley, Wednesbury, Moxley, Darlaston and Bilston.
-It is also located between Wolverhampton and Birmingham.
-It also incorporates the areas of Tipton Green, Ocker Hill, Dudley Port, Horseley Heath and Great Bridge.
+Historically within Staffordshire and briefly Worcestershire.
+It is located between Wolverhampton and Birmingham.
+It incorporates the surrounding villages and suburbs of Tipton Green, Ocker Hill, Dudley Port, Horseley Heath and Great Bridge.

 Tipton was an urban district until 1938, when it became a municipal borough.
 Much of the Borough of Tipton was transferred into West Bromwich County Borough in 1966, but parts of the old borough were absorbed into an expanded Dudley borough and the newly created County Borough of Warley.
-Along with the rest of West Bromwich and Warley, Tipton was moved into the Sandwell Metropolitan Borough in 1974 and remains within this local authority to this day.
+Along with the rest of West Bromwich and Warley, Tipton was moved into the Sandwell Metropolitan Borough in 1974.

 Etymology

 Tipton gains its name from the Anglo-Saxon name 'Tibba' followed by 'tun', the Old English word for farm or settlement.
 The town of Tipton was recorded as Tibintone in the Domesday Book of 1086, meaning Tibba's estate.
 The present spelling of Tipton derives from the 16th century.